AllBRICQS: the All-sky BRIght, Complete Quasar Survey: Discussion

-\begin{acknowledgement} We thank Cassidy Mihalenko and Jemma Pilossof, as well as their supervisor, Katie Auchettl, for contributing to the observing.
+\begin{acknowledgement} For contributions to the observing, we thank Thomas Nordlander, and we thank Cassidy Mihalenko and Jemma Pilossof, as well as their supervisor, Katie Auchettl.
+We thank the anonymous referee and the editorial staff at PASA for suggestions that improved the manuscript.
 We thank the RSAA Software Group and the staff at SSO for their dedicated efforts to automate the ANU 2.3m telescope.
 We thank David Kilkenny for searching through the records of the Edinburgh-Cape spectra.
 We thank Scott Anderson for helpful discussions about SDSS-V's Black Hole Mapper.
 We acknowledge the traditional owners of the land on which the telescopes of Siding Spring Observatory stand, the Kamilaroi people, and pay our respects to their elders, past and present.

 CAO was supported by the Australian Research Council (ARC) through Discovery Project DP190100252.
 SL is grateful to the Research School of Astronomy \& Astrophysics at Australian National University for funding his Ph.D. studentship.